 In order to uphold our commitment, the Office of Equity and Inclusion (OEI) leads the Belonging@UMass initiative, a holistic, campus-wide effort that seeks to honor our differences and cultivate belonging for every individual.
-Through a series of events—kicking off this fall with the Justice, Equity, Diversity, and Inclusion (JEDI) Conference—students can connect with new friends, engage with a wide variety of campus resources, and learn about UMass Amherst’s commitment to equity, inclusion, and belonging for all.
+Through a series of events, students can connect with new friends, engage with a wide variety of campus resources, and learn about UMass Amherst’s commitment to equity, inclusion, and belonging for all.

 Belonging@UMass stands to create a better overall experience for everyone on campus,

 Taking Action Toward Measurable Progress